rishabareekkal/Applications/Mini-Games/README.md

 - "Camo Clicker" where you click either a red or blue dot to get points.
 - "Asteroid Attack" where you click on asteroids to destroy them.

 Complete the games in order to see your completion mark.
+**Project Contributions:** Created the Asteroid Attack game and main menu.

 *Best to be played on using a text editor rather than replit in order to see all the beautiful fonts!*